jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 The movie tells the story of a pretty, diligent, and kind-hearted country girl named Cinderella.
 An unloved orphan, she lives with her wicked stepmother and two spoiled stepsisters.
 Jealous of her beauty, Cinderella's step family antagonize her amibitions and force her to do all the house chores.
 With only the local animals for companionship, the lonely teenager dreams of a better life and a chance to find happiness.

-That's why Cinderella is ecstatic when she learns the King is hosting an extravagent ball to find a bride for his charming son.
+Cinderella is understandly ecstatic when she learns the King is hosting an extravagent ball to find a bride for his charming son.
 Filled with excitement, Cinderella's friends help her sew a dress for what's sure to be the most wonderful night of her life.

-But, just before leaving for the party, her evil family forbids her, mocks her uppitiness, and tears her dress to shreds.

-The young girl is on the verge of tears.
+But, just before departing for the party, her evil family forbids her, mocks her uppitiness, and tears her dress to shreds.
+The young orphan is in tears.

 Thankfully, just as despair is about to set in, her Fairy Godmother appears.
 With a flick of her wand, the godmother transforms Cinderella’s ragged clothes into a dazzling gown and a pair of sparkling glass slippers.
 The fairy's magic also creates a carriage and a team of horses so her mistreated goddaughter will finally have a night she’ll never forget.